Engaging every learner: How Kami transforms passive lessons into active learning

 The success of this lesson encouraged Mary Beth to integrate more of Kami’s tools into her other lessons.
 Features like real-time annotation, voice-to-text, and AI-powered tools allowed her to break down barriers for students who previously struggled to participate.
 The Split-and-Merge Tool became essential in customizing readings, making them more manageable for students with cognitive challenges.

 With more than 20 years of experience in Special Education and as an Instructional Coach, Mary Beth advocates for the value of Kami in the classroom.
 She highlights how the tool’s interactive features enable teachers to meet the diverse needs of all students.
-By providing flexible ways for students to engage with material and demonstrate their understanding, Kami empowers all students—especially those with learning challenges—to engage actively, build confidence, and take ownership of their learning.
+By providing flexible ways for students to engage with material and demonstrate their understanding, Kami empowers all students, especially those with learning challenges, to engage actively, build confidence, and take ownership of their learning.

-You may also like
+Blogs you may also like

-4 min read
+5 min read

-April 14, 2025
+April 14, 2026

-3 min read
+5 min read